You are currently viewing Living A Life Under Medication

 Living A Life Under Medication

 Living life under medication doesn’t have to mean giving up your social life or stopping your medication cold turkey.
-Your doctor can gradually reduce the dosage of your medication, which decreases the chance of side effects, but you should always take your doctor’s recommendations into consideration.
+Your doctor prescribes the dosage of your medication, which determines the chance of side effects, but you should always take all the other factors into consideration as well.

 Some medications are indispensable.
-A pill a day keeps you alive and happy.
-And taking medications can be life-saving, especially when it comes to treating severe conditions such as asthma, diabetes, and high blood pressure.
+Many people take opioids to manage their pain and for other conditions.
+Currently, the street value of Oxycontin, Hydrocodone, Oxycodone, and similar drugs seems to be rising on both the legitimate market and the black market due to their increasing demand.
+And taking medications can sometimes be life-saving, especially when it comes to treating severe conditions such as asthma, diabetes, and high blood pressure.
 But being on medication means you’re also living in the future, a hazy world where you can’t remember anything that happened before you ingested your first pill or remember anything from that day, week, or month.
-Your mind isn’t your own.
+Your mind isn’t always your own.

 Psychiatric Medication